This Rosemary Olive Damper is a tasty twist on an old Australian classic.

-Pair this bread with a with a soup for a filling winter meal.
+Pair this bread with a soup for a filling winter meal.
 Try this easy slow-cooker pumpkin soup.

 - Preheat oven to 220C or 200C fan-forced.

-- Rub butter into flour an baking powder until the mix resembles fine breadcrumbs.
+- Rub butter into flour and baking powder until the mix resembles fine breadcrumbs.

 - Gently mix in the rosemary, garlic and olives.

 - Make a well in the mix and add the milk.
 Knead the milk into the dough.

 - Gradually add water, kneading between each addition until you have a dough consistency.

 - Turn dough onto a baking tray.
 Slash the top with a sharp knife and bake for 40 minutes or until the bread sounds hollow when you tap the bottom.

 - Serve with butter or a good olive oil.